wp-plugins/custom-avatars-for-comments/readme.txt

 A: Please read the Installation section.

 Q: How do I remove the link to the plugin homepage?<br />
-A: Please read the plugin's settings page, you can disable it there.
+A: Please see the plugin's settings page, you can disable it there.

 == Changelog ==
 = 0.1.0.3 ( 2010-04-01 ) =